jdcloudcom/en/documentation/Marketplace/Marketplace/ISV/ISV-Enter/Management-Practices.md

 7. The shelves must not have a built-in User Management System and require users to re-register or fill in user information.

-(9) The information on prohibited sales listed in the Agreement for the Move-in of JD Cloud Marketplace service provider shall not be issued; the service provider shall not maliciously submit services or commodities that do not meet the released specifications; including but not limited to political propaganda and/or news in violation of state regulations; information concerning state secrets and/or security; feudal superstitions and/or obscenity, pornography, indecent information or instigation of crimes; gambling prizes, gambling games; illegal private releasing activities such as "private service" and "plug-in"; information that violates national ethnic and religious policies; information that prevents the safe operation of the Internet; information that infringes the legitimate rights and interests of others and/or other information or content that is detrimental to social order, public security, and public morals.
+(9) The information on prohibited sales listed in the Agreement for the Move-in of JD Cloud & AI Marketplace service provider shall not be issued; the service provider shall not maliciously submit services or commodities that do not meet the released specifications; including but not limited to political propaganda and/or news in violation of state regulations; information concerning state secrets and/or security; feudal superstitions and/or obscenity, pornography, indecent information or instigation of crimes; gambling prizes, gambling games; illegal private releasing activities such as "private service" and "plug-in"; information that violates national ethnic and religious policies; information that prevents the safe operation of the Internet; information that infringes the legitimate rights and interests of others and/or other information or content that is detrimental to social order, public security, and public morals.

+Article 11
-Article 11 **Full Supervision of Service** The service provider shall abide by the service supervision system in the process of providing service commodity, so that the user can confirm the progress in the system and enjoy satisfactory service.
+**Full Supervision of Service** The service provider shall abide by the service supervision system in the process of providing service commodity, so that the user can confirm the progress in the system and enjoy satisfactory service.

 (1) **Secured Transactions** A Secured Transaction refers to a specific security service that is enjoyed by users in the process of purchasing goods through the Marketplace.
-After the user chooses to pay in the Marketplace, the entire payment and delivery process will be monitored by JD Cloud to ensure the security of the funds and commodities of the parties.
+After the user chooses to pay in the Marketplace, the entire payment and delivery process will be monitored by JD Cloud & AI to ensure the security of the funds and commodities of the parties.

-1. If there is no quality problem in the commodity, JD Cloud will pay the payment to the service provider according to the agreed settlement method after the warranty period;
+1. If there is no quality problem in the commodity, JD Cloud & AI will pay the payment to the service provider according to the agreed settlement method after the warranty period;

 2. If there is a quality problem with the commodity, the user can apply for a refund during the warranty period, then the service provider negotiates with the user.
 If the negotiation is fruitless, a partial refund or a full refund is required.

 3. The service provider shall ensure that the service is completed first.
-After the user finally confirms the acceptance of all the services purchased, JD Cloud will make a payment to the service provider account within a certain period.
+After the user finally confirms the acceptance of all the services purchased, JD Cloud & AI will make a payment to the service provider account within a certain period.

 (2) **Warranty Period** For service commodity, the period from the date of purchase of the goods to the period before the completion of the service is confirmed Is the warranty period.